 In 2011 we introduced the “Beetle Sorter”.
 Beetles are a major problem with Light Traps.
 Beetles cause damage to moths and other delicate insects.
 The “Beetle Sorter” is a simple device that sits on top of the rain drain and entraps most of the beetles.
 As simple as it is, it really works.

-This year 2012 we are introducing a Kill Type Bait Trap.
+In 2012 we are introducing a Kill Type Bait Trap.
 The trap consists of a 6 Gallon Pail with 3 entry point to the bait.
 A funnel underneath the bait directs insects down into the kill chamber.
 Vapona or other dry type killing agents are used and the trap can be left unattended for several days before servicing.
 The Trap can be suspended from a tree limb and an optional Camouflage Sleeve is available to conceal the trap.

 This web site contains information and pricing for all the products that we now design and produce.
 Should you have any questions, need additional information or have a specific need, please contact us via telephone or email.